wesovilabs/_wesovilabs.github.io/_posts/2016-08-09-Openldap_pass_through.md

 ---

-Pass-through authentication is a  machanism that allows delegate a sistem **authentication** in other one.
-Basically this makes sense when we already got a system that manage credentails but we do not have writing privileges.
+Pass-through authentication is a  mechanism that allows **delegating authentication** from one system to other one.
+Basically this makes sense when we already got a system that manages credentials but we do not have writing privileges in it.
 The way we can extend the security system could be by taking advantage of pass-through authentication.
 Below a diagram that represents this system.